YunoHost-Apps/snowflake_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Snowflake is a censorship-evasion pluggable transport using WebRTC, inspired by Flashproxy.